elunna/nerfhack-changelog/README.md

   * knife, axe, short sword, club, mace, polearms, spear, trident, and shuriken skills
 * Wizards start with a cloak of protection instead of magic resistance.
 * Wizards always start with the spellbook of magic missile.
+* Wizards are able to sense magic fountains.

 ## NEW ROLES